 If you’re fit, you can walk the entire trail in a single day.
 However, to better grasp the spirit and the beauty of the Cinque Terre I advise splitting it into a couple of stages.
 That would allow you to stroll in the tiny streets of the five villages, snap plenty of photos, and sip an aperitif by the sea with the afternoon sun reflecting in the water.

 |Time||2 hours 15 minutes|

 The leg between Monterosso and Vernazza is probably the most popular and also one of the most strenuous.
 You’ll climb up and down, including steps and a steep mule track, surrounded by the Mediterranean scrub and the exhilarating scent of the flora mixed with the sea smell.
 The views of the rugged cliffs diving into the blue sea are one of the most beautiful marine scenery you can imagine.
-And the most exciting moment is when all of a sudden the village of Vernazza makes its appearance.
+And the most exciting moment is when the village of Vernazza suddenly makes its appearance.
 Get your camera at hand because it’s impossible not to take photos of the pictures small bay, surrounded by the pastel-colored houses hanging on the bluff.

 The trail is narrow and often crowded, therefore, I recommend you start walking early in the morning.

 |Elevation||183 m (600 ft) ⇑|

 |Difficulty||Medium (EE – Expert hikers)|